UCL/TLOmodel/deploy/gha-runners/README.md

 ```

 The Vagrant VM will automatically get provisioned the first time you set it up.
-If yu need to reprovision the VM after editing the Ansible playbook you can run the command
+If you need to reprovision the VM after editing the Ansible playbook you can run the command:

 ```sh
 vagrant provision
 ```

-`vagrant provision` will use the playbook defined in the Vagrantfile.

 ### Using an Azure virtual machine